francisco-kpodotay/diligent-academy-assessments-final-frontend/TASKS.md

 2. Validate the data before you save the data.
 All fields should be mandatory and at least 2 characters long.
 Don't forget to update the `User` type as well.
 For the validation you should use `zod` validation library.
 You can find some useful information [here](https://react-hook-form.com/get-started#SchemaValidation) and [here](https://github.com/colinhacks/zod)
 3. Save the data to the backend, and use the `useMutation` hook from `react-query` library.

-## 2. Add search to the rooms table.
+## 2. Add search to the rooms table

 1. The `SearchField` component is already implemented, you can find it in the components folder.
 2. Your task is to use this component in the `Rooms` page.
 Put it above the room's table.